BashPink/RPi-IO-Button/README.md

                   sudo bash install

 In some cases, the start script will post an internal error.
-So it may be necessary to use the command [sudo /etc/init.d/shutdown-listener.sh].
+So it may be necessary to use the command:

+[sudo /etc/init.d/shutdown-listener.sh].

 You can test the pins to see if the command above is needed.

 Please report any issues.
 I'd be happy to look into them!